How to Help a Loved One Caught in a Romance Scam

 Step 3: Involve Trusted Third Parties

 Consider bringing in a counselor or therapist, Adult Protective Services for older adults, the victim's bank for fraud alerts, or law enforcement for significant losses.
 Be transparent with your loved one whenever possible.
+If you are concerned about an older parent specifically, see our guide on why seniors are increasingly targeted by romance scams.

 Step 4: Support Financial Recovery